jisc-services/Public-Documentation/PublicationsRouter/api/v3/MatchingConfig.md

 # Matching Parameters
-The main purpose of PubRouter is to forward relevant articles to institutional repositories or CRISs.
-Each institution defines a set of ***Matching Parameters*** which are used by PubRouter during its analysis of article metadata (author affiliations and grant information) to decide whether an article is relevant to a particular insitution.
+The main purpose of Publications Router is to forward relevant articles to institutional repositories or CRISs.
+Each institution defines a set of ***Matching Parameters*** which are used by Publications Router during its analysis of article metadata (author affiliations and grant information) to decide whether an article is relevant to a particular insitution.

 # Matching Parameter Structure
 The JSON structures used with the GET and POST `/config` API endpoints are described below.